sscalvo/ft_assignment/README.md

 And finally set an enviroment variable called `KEY` with your real API KEY from  https://www.weatherapi.com/ and click the RUN button

-This will open the Container section.
+This will open the "Containers" section.
 Locate the "yuhu" container and click on the "Open in browser" button (selected in green in the below image)

 ![image](./img/run_container.png)